When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 What’s a typical law show about?

-It’s usually about a few associates trying to outsmart and outwork each other so they can qualify for a partnership they may never get.
+It’s usually about a few associates trying to outsmart, outwork, and screw each other over so they can qualify for a partnership they may never get.

 If you’re rainmaker- the right network marketing company will pay you a ridiculous amount of income for your skills.